-The methodology includes calculation of the actual emissions of HFCs, PFCs, and SF{θ} .
-In this calculation of actual emissions, the release from stock of greenhouse gases in equipment and in products has been taken into account, and adjustments have been made for imports and exports of the greenhouse gases in products.
+The methodology includes calculation of the actual emissions of HFCs, PFCs, and SF6.
+In this calculation of actual emissions, the release from stock of greenhouse gases in equipment and in products has been considered, and adjustments have been made for imports and exports of the greenhouse gases in products.